Updated March 9, 2019

 Additional Shower Trend #2 – The low maintenance shower

 While Columbus builders love tile, I’m finding in my local bathroom remodeling and nationwide construction products supply business – people HATE tile!
 I’ve heard comments like, “I’d like to kill the builder who put in all these tiles, or better yet make HIM come over here to clean these nasty grout joints!”
 What is hot in the remodeling business are luxury grout free shower wall panels and bases.
 These new wall panels are much nicer than the cheap fiberglass one-piece units from the big box stores.
-Faux stone and solid surface wall panels are catching on like wildfire.
+Faux stone and laminated shower panels are catching on like wildfire.

 Additional Shower Trend #3 – The minimalist, mid-century modern bathroom and shower